fbpx

 5. Low-Code and No-Code Solutions

-Leverage low-code and no-code platforms to rapidly develop and deploy applications with minimal manual coding.
+Leverage low-code and no-code tech to rapidly develop and deploy applications with minimal manual coding.
 These platforms enable citizen developers and business users to contribute to application development, reducing the reliance on custom code and potentially lowering technical debt.

 6. Technical Debt Backlog